snrnats/doc-centre/docfx_project/pro/api/help/getting_customs_docs_and_invoices.md

 ## Customs Docs in PRO

-When an international non-EU shipment (that is, an international shipment that either originates from a non-EU country, is destined for a non-EU country, or both <span class="highlight">PRESUMABLY THIS IS GOING TO CHANGE WITH BREXIT?</span>) is allocated, PRO generates CN22, CN23 and commercial invoice documents for it.
-The Customs Docs API enables you to retrieve that information.
+When shipping internationally, SortedPRO will automatically determine if customs documentation is required for a consignment.
+SortedPRO can automatically generate CN22, CN23, or Commercial Invoice documents in PDF format and will determine which document is appropriate for any allocated consignment.
+The Customs Docs APIs enable you to retrieve the pre-generated documents.

 The Customs Docs API has three endpoints: